edgi-govdata-archiving/ECHO-Pipeline/README.md

     docker compose -f dev-compose.yaml build
     ```
     **NOTE**: If you use Docker Desktop, increase the limits of several resource allocations.
 We tested the containers with 8 CPU, 12 GB Memory limit, and 4 GB Swap size.
 This will prevent the Out of Memory errors.

+    **NOTE**: You can use the command 'java -XshowSettings:vm' to see your Java heap size, if you get errors saying you are out of heap memory.
+    Increase your heap memory by putting this environment variable in your .bashrc file: export _JAVA_OPTIONS=-Xmx8192m.
+This will set your memory to 8 GB.

 4. Start the containers:
     ```bash
     docker compose -f dev-compose.yaml up